mikechristle/ThinkErcize/README.md

 ### Origami
 This game is about placing symbols on a piece of very thin paper, then folding the paper so that all the symbols can be seen.

+### Memory Patterns
+The purpose of this game is to exercise your ability to remember a visual pattern.